When to use a mortgage calculator?

-About Mortgage Calculator
+About Mortgage Calculator with Extra Payments

 You can find out how you can shorten your term by paying extra money toward your loan's principal every year, every month or even just one time.